-An important issue confronting Saint Vincent and the Grenadines's development is the vulnerability of its population and economy to natural disasters, which can seriously impact the productive sectors of the economy, such as agriculture and tourism, with particularly severe effects on communities and households.
+An important issue confronting SVG's development is the vulnerability of its population and economy to natural disasters, which can seriously impact the productive sectors of the economy, such as agriculture and tourism, with particularly severe effects on communities and households.
 Natural disasters impose large costs on the country's fragile economy and exacerbate poverty levels.